 Risk Control Requirements: These are the mitigations that were assigned to the software in the hazard analysis.

 Installation and Maintenance Requirements: These include requirements to allow for installation and acceptance of the software for the production device.
 These also include upgrade requirements, service requirements, self test requirements.

 So what makes a good SRS?

 Every requirement must be unambiguous and correct.
 Nothing should be left to interpretation.
 I’ve had clients tell me they purposely left requirements vague so that they would have flexibility to decide later.
 You can temporarily use TBDs, but don’t introduce ambiguities in the document.
 They cause misunderstandings between stake holders and developers.

 The document should be consistent and complete.
 Avoid duplication so that you don’t end up with inconsistencies as requirements change.
 Like the software itself, the document needs to be maintainable.

 And lastly, each requirement should be verifiable and traceable.
 Your test activities need to trace to the requirements, so make sure they have identifiers that do not change when you add requirements or rearrange the document.
 I like to use tags with unique numbers (ex: SW_REQ0023) that have no order assumed.
 Using the section headers as your numbers will cause havoc when you want to add requirements and move things around.

 Here are examples of good requirements:

-Note that the language of the requirement says what the software shall do, not what the user can do, or the hardware will support.
+Note that the language of the requirement says what the software shall do, not what the user can do or what the hardware will support.

-And here are a couple requirements with problems:
+And here are examples of requirements with problems: